What does it mean to have a balanced lifestyle?

 Hobbies have a unique way of rejuvenating our spirit.
 They allow us to be creative in our own way and enable us to grow as a person.

-Your Turn: Activities for a balanced lifestyle
+Your Simple, Everyday Activities for Living a Balanced Life

 - Write down all the elements in your life that require your full commitment